OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

 **Date Range:** January 13th until the most recent date available.

-**Data Frequency:** Data is daily through July 4th 2020, and presented as a 7 day lookback moving average.
-Beginning July 5th 2020, the data is weekly and presented as weekly data points with a linear interpolation between each weekly point.
+**Data Frequency:** Data is daily through September 12th 2020, and presented as a 7 day lookback moving average.
+Beginning July 13th 2020, the data is weekly and presented as weekly data points with a linear interpolation between each weekly point.

 **Index Period:** January 4th - January 31st